daveschudel/Fedora-KDE/README.md

 <a name="selinux"></a>

 # 8) SELinux
-There are people out there who recommend disabling SELinux when alerts start popping up. ***Please*** don't do that.
+There are people out there who recommend disabling SELinux when alerts start popping up.
 SELinux is a powerful security tool.
 It runs in three modes: *disabled*, *permissive* & *enforcing*.
 Fedora defaults to *enforcing*.

+Disable it at your own risk.

 I've never seen anything installed from the Fedora or RPMFusion repositories that caused an SELinux exception.
 For me it's always been something where I downloaded a binary or compiled from source.